Lyrdinn/lyrdinn/README.md

 - 🔧 &nbsp; I've made games in multiple engines, my favorite ones are mostly Unreal, Unity and Godot.
 - 🎮 &nbsp; I play a lot of varied genres of games such as : Platformers, rogue-likes, action games and rpgs both Indie and AAA
-- 💻 &nbsp; I'm very passionate about procedural generation and AI.
+- 💻 &nbsp; I'm very passionate about procedural generation.
 - ✏️ &nbsp; I like to draw illustrations and create characters.
 I've been learning how to draw since I was 13
 - 🌱 &nbsp; I often go for a walk outside and take pictures of nature and animals.